rakeshranderia/technology-leadership/README.md

 In smaller and mid-sized organisations, the most effective technology leaders often need to do both:

-**understand the detail well enough to make good decisions, while keeping the focus on business outcomes, risk and people.**
+**Understand the detail well enough to make good decisions, while keeping the focus on business outcomes, risk and people.**

+Technology changes quickly, but the fundamentals of good technology leadership are relatively consistent:

+**Understand the business.
+Make priorities visible.
+Manage risk.
+Keep things practical.
+Deliver outcomes.**